readmeio/oas/packages/oas-normalize/README.md

   });
 ```

+> [!WARNING]
+> Support for Postman collections is experimental.
+If you've supplied a Postman collection to the library, it will **always** be converted to OpenAPI, using [`@readme/postman-to-openapi`](https://npm.im/@readme/postman-to-openapi) before doing any bundling, validating, etc.

 ### `.load()`

 Load and retrive the API definition that `oas-normalize` was initialized with.
 Every method of `oas-normalize` utilizes this internally however if you would like to retrieve the original API _definition_ supplied (for example if all you had was a URL, a file path, or a buffer), you can use `.load()` to automatically resolve and return its contents.